-Building Your Base with Co-Workers and Friends

-Personal and workplace connections are the perfect foundation for your LinkedIn network.
-Your co-workers can help you establish creditability through recommendations, and your personal connections may be a link to high-value prospects.
+- Building Your Base with Co-Workers and Friends - Personal and workplace connections are the perfect foundation for your LinkedIn network.
+Your co-workers can help you establish credibility through recommendations, and your personal connections may be a link to highvalue prospects.
 To invite people you know well to connect, visit the Add Connections page and link your email account to LinkedIn.
-You will be able to see the people you know who already have a profile and easily send them an invitation.
+You'll be able to see the people you know who already have a profile and easily send them an invitation.

-Adding Clients and Prospects
+Adding Clients and Potential Clients

-While you will see the profiles of clients and prospects in the Add Connection tool, we recommend personalizing invitations to high-value connections.
-Think of your invitation as a way to advance your relationship with this client or prospect.
+While you will see the profiles of

+clients and potential clients in the

+Add Connection tool, we recommend

+personalizing invitations to high-value

+connections.
+Think of your invitation as

+a way to advance your relationship with

+this client or potential client.

-of social buyers use shared connections on LinkedIn to find potential venders.
+of social clients use shared connections on LinkedIn to find potential vendors

-Encourage others to connect with you by adding your LinkedIn profile URL to your email signature.
+Quick Tip: Encourage others to connect with you by adding your LinkedIn profile URL to your email signature.